KOTOR-Community-Portal/mod-builds/content/k1/spoiler-free_mobile.md

 **Installation Method:** Loose-File Mod

-**Installation Instructions:** Don't install the included modifications to the Dantooine Estates or Sith Base.
-You will additionally need to delete the following files before moving the mod content to the override folder: LTS_Bsky01.tga, LTS_Bsky02.tga, and (sorted by name) LTS_sky0001.tga **through** LTS_SKY0005.tga
+**Installation Instructions:** Don't install the included modifications to the Dantooine Estates or Sith Base, you'll only be installing the contents of Part 1 and Part 2.
+You will additionally need to delete the following files from the Part 1 folder before moving the mod content to the override folder: LTS_Bsky01.tga, LTS_Bsky02.tga, and (sorted by name) LTS_sky0001.tga **through** LTS_SKY0005.tga

 ___